The Essential Elements of Religious Life

 - When I speak of forces, I am referring to more abstract, fundamental causes or impersonal factors such as "fate," "moral obligation," "sin," which often have a psychological element.
 People typically think of such forces as affecting everyone in all times and places.
 And they often think of such forces as giving rise to, and/or influencing, much of what we perceive through our senses, both positive and negative.
 This notion applies just as well to spiritual forces as to forces that are purely physical, such as gravity and electrical attraction, many of of which are too small, subtle or vast to perceive directly.

 - One might increase the precision of these labels by also describing the worlds inhabited by powers and ruled by forces.
 Most people think of such worlds as largely invisible to sensory perception, yet many also consider that unseen worlds intersect dynamically with sensory world.
 Supernatural powers manifest in human form, such as God the Father incarnating as Jesus and bodhisattvas taking birth as human teachers of Buddhism.
-Spirits of the dead influence the living, as most vividly dramatized in shamanic rituals, which still strongly influence most Hindu traditions.
+Spirits of the dead influence the living, as most vividly dramatized in shamanic rituals, which still strongly influence many other religious traditions.
 In many non-religious worldviews, the invisible power of nature manifests in particularly dramatic ways, such as mountains and storms.
 And in both religious and non-religious thinking, abstract invisible forces like "fate" and "karma" manifest in the consequences that people experience as a result of their actions.

 - The fact that powers and forces share common worlds also reflects that the division between them is not hard and fast.
 Powers often embody universal forces, as in the case of the supreme God's power of judgement over all acts and "mother" nature embodying something more abstract.
 And people sometimes personify abtract forces like death, hunger and passion as supernatural powers.
 You may want to consult my handout, "Beyond God(s) and Theism(s)," for a more details analysis of powers and forces in the most widely influetial religious worldviews.